KyPython/pragmatic-playbook/landing-page/DNS-SETUP-NAMECHEAP.md

-# DNS Setup for Namecheap - foundersinfra.com
+# DNS Setup for SendGrid Domain Authentication

+**See `EMAIL-ARCHITECTURE.md` for context.
+This guide is specific to Namecheap DNS.**

 ## Quick Start (Namecheap-Specific)